railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Managing Human Resources
 ========================

-To establish a system that is integrated into a company's management you need to start with a current list of collaborators.
+To establish a system that is integrated into the company's management you need to start with a current list of collaborators.

 .. note:: Do not confuse employees and users

-	For Open ERP, “employee” represents all of the physical people who have an work contract with the company.
-This includes all types of contract: contracts with both fixed and indeterminate time periods, and also independent and freelance service contracts.
+	For OpenERP, “employee” represents all of the physical people who have a work contract with the company.
+This includes all types of contracts: contracts with both fixed and indeterminate time periods, and also independent and freelance service contracts.

 	.. index::